-Goshen Wind Inc., a wholly owned subsidiary of NextEra Energy Canada, ULC (NextEra), is proposing to construct a wind energy centre project in the Municipalities of Bluewater and South Huron in Huron County, Ontario.
-The project will be referred to as the Goshen Wind Energy Centre (the "Project") and will be located on private lands in the vicinity of the shoreline of Lake Huron.
-The wind turbine technology proposed for the Project is the GE 1.6-100 Wind Turbine and one GE 1.56-100 Wind Turbine, with a total project nameplate capacity of 102 MW.
-NextEra is seeking a Renewable Energy Approval (REA) for up to 72 wind turbines for the Project (however, only 63 turbines will be constructed).
+East Durham Wind, Inc., a wholly owned subsidiary of NextEra Energy Canada, ULC (NextEra), is proposing to construct a wind energy project in the Municipality of West Grey, Grey County, Ontario.
+The Project will be referred to as the East Durham Wind Energy Centre (the "Project") and will be located on private lands east of the Community of Durham and west of the Village of Priceville.
+The wind turbine technology proposed for this Project is the GE 1.6-100 model wind turbine.
+With a total maximum nameplate capacity of up to 23 MW, the Project is categorized as a Class 4 facility.
+Although NextEra has identified 16 locations for wind turbine siting, up to a total of 14 turbines are proposed to be constructed for the Project.